 Trampolines come in a variety of sizes.
 Some are super tiny (think up to 4 feet), while some range up to 16 feet in diameter.
 Obviously then, there’s a huge variety of trampolines and use cases for a variety of sizes.

 Despite a large array of sizes, trampolines can roughly be categorized into indoor (smallest) and outdoor (larger) trampolines.
 Kids’ trampolines occupy the middle ground at about 6-8 feet or so and can be used both indoor and outdoors.
-Anything bigger than this would fit right inside “outdoor trampolines” category.
+Anything bigger than this would fit right within “outdoor trampolines” category.
 If you want to learn more, check our guide about Types of Trampolines.

 Smaller trampolines are usually suitable and rated only for indoor use.
 They aren’t indented for use by children (even there are some specific models for children and toddlers); instead, mini trampolines – or rebounders, as they are called – are used as proper exercise equipment.
 Rebounders are usually small and foldable to facilitate easy transport to and from your gym or storage when not in use.
-Rebounding is a set of exercises with plenty of benefits and burns calories very efficiently (this has been proven by NASA research, in fact!).
+Rebounding is a set of exercises with plenty of benefits and burns calories very efficiently (in fact, this has been proven by NASA research).

 Basic rebounders can be found quite cheaply (two-figure amounts) and are thus a fantastic way of finding out what rebounding is all about.
 Once you’ve decided whether you’re up for it, you’re free to upgrade.
 Even then, the more advanced rebounders aren’t too expensive and there are good trampolines at medium price points that will last you for years.
 Most cost as little as a few months’ gym membership, so they make for a very cost-efficient purchase.